 The Company's Revolving Purchase, Loan and Security Agreement with TBK Bank, SSB, a Texas State Savings Bank matured on May 31, 2023.
 The parties agreed to extend the maturity date and on July 20, 2023, the Company and TBK Bank entered into a new loan and security agreement (the "New TBK Agreement,") amending and restating in their entirety, the terms, conditions, agreements, covenants, obligations, representations, and warranties of the existing TBK Agreement.
 The terms of the new agreement are substantially the same as the original agreement.
 The New TBK Agreement provides for a facility under which TBK Bank will, from time to time, make advances under the Revolving Credit Facility to the Company in such amounts as the Company may request, but not to exceed \$25,000,000.
-This New TBK Agreement is scheduled to mature on June 1, 2025.
+This loan is scheduled to mature on June 1, 2025.

-Term Debt
+Term Loans

 On March 10, 2023, the Company entered into a financing agreement and related fee letter as a borrower with certain of its subsidiaries party thereto as guarantors, the lenders party thereto, CB Agent Services LLC, as origination agent, and Alter Domus (US) LLC, as collateral agent, and administrative agent.
-The Financing Agreement provides for an initial senior secured term loan in a principal amount of \$4,210,526 and a delayed draft term loan in an aggregate principal amount of up to \$14,789,474.
+The Financing Agreement provides for an initial senior secured term loan in a principal amount of \$4,210,526 which was received on March 13, 2023 and a delayed draft term loan in an aggregate principal amount of up to \$14,789,474.
 On June 30, 2023, the Company borrowed on the delayed draft term loan amount of \$5,263,158.
+Each term loan under the financing agreement shall be, at the option of the Company, either a base rate loan or a SOFR Loan.
+Interest on each term loan shall be payable monthly in arrears, on the first business day of each month.
+The outstanding principal amounts for all loans are subject to mandatory quarterly amortization at various rates, payable quarterly, throughout the life of the loan.
+All loans mature on March 10, 2026.
+As of November 30, 2023, the outstanding principal amount for all loans was \$9,233,173.